INTABiotechMJ/MITE-Tracker/readme.md

 All the results are placed in _results/[yourjobname]/_.
 Here you will find _mites.fasta_ with all the MITEs sequences and also _mites.gff3_ with a gff file describing the MITEs in the genome file.

+# Troubleshooting
+If getting any error while running the BLASTn searches please check you blast+ version